genderkit/genderkit/_articles/epilation.md

 ---
-title: Epilation
+title: epilation
 weighting: 2
 feature:
   image: epilating.jpg
   caption: "An epilator"
 ---

-### More information
+### What should I aware of?

+Epilation is generally a bit more painful than other methods of temporary hair removal.

+### Are there other options?

-Epilation involves pain and discomfort, unlike [shaving]({% link _articles/shaving.md %}), but removes the whole hair including the root.
-This means that the hair takes longer to grow back.
+[Shaving]({% link _articles/shaving.md %}) is less painful than epilation, but doesn't last as long.
+This is because epilation removes the whole hair including the root, so the hair takes longer to grow back.

 If there are only a few hairs on an area of skin, you may want to use tweezers to [pluck]({% link _articles/plucking.md %}) them individually instead.